tytydraco/yessleep/out/There_was_a_shooting_at_my_old_highschool_They_dont_want_you_to_remember_it.md

 And then, it happened.

 The laptop flickered again.
 The video disappeared.
-My phone shut off mid-recording.
+My phone shut off mid recording.
 When I turned it back on, the video was gone.

 The man slammed his fist on the desk, cursing under his breath.
 “They’re onto us.
 You need to leave.
 Now.”